-Belcastel is a tiny French town with a population of less than 300.
+Belcastel, France is a tiny French town with a population of less than 300.
 It is located halfway between Villefranche de Rouergue and Rodez in the Averyon department (12) which is part of the Occitanie region (formerly called Midi-Pyrénées).
 If you haven’t visited this gorgeous region in France, I highly recommend it!

 Les Plus Beaux Villages de France

-I have visited this little French town three times over the years, and I’m sure I’ll go back again.
+I have visited this little French town several times over the years, and I’m sure I’ll go back again.
 I’ve never seen the village overly crowded, but you can expect to see a few other tourists here and there.
 Even so, it’s very quiet and quaint.

 There is more to do in Belcastel than you might think!
-You could easily spend half a day or more here enjoying the sights at a relaxed pace.
+You could easily spend half a day or more enjoying the sights at a relaxed pace.

 Often, the main attraction in a French town is the castle.
 This is true here with the historied remnants of the Château de Belcastel.